snjo/ClipboardTool/readme.md

 	Each entry has the following elements (columns):
 	Pin - Saves the entry to a text file.
 Removing the pin deletes the file on disk.
 	Title - A title for convenience.
-Not used in the output.
-Used for the saved file name.
+Must be a valid file name.
+Double click to edit title and contents.
 	Text - The text that will be output.
 Text processing is performed on any $ commands.
 	> - Copies the text to the clipboard.